 The biggest threats to dolphins include plastic pollution, industrial coastal development, shark nets and commercial fishing such as gillnets and purse-seine nets.

 These types of fishing nets are invisible to dolphins, which become entangled, trapped and drowned.
 Some dolphins follow fishing trawlers in an effort to catch food, and end up trapped in the trawl nets.
 Dolphins are also entangled and killed in shark control programs in Queensland and New South Wales.

-Dolphins are listed as protected under the Environment Protection and Biodiversity Conservation Act 1999, which prohibits killing, capturing, injuring of interfering with dolphins in Australian waters.
+Dolphins are listed as protected under the EPBC Act, which prohibits killing, capturing, injuring or interfering with dolphins in Australian waters.
 As a result of this Act, live dolphins that are incidentally captured due to fishing activity must be released immediately and such interactions must be documented.
 Dead dolphins must also be recorded in fishery logbooks.

 It is increasingly reported that chemicals, plastic waste and bacterial pollution from sewage waste pose harm to Australia’s beloved dolphins.